1871fotc/1871fotc.github.io/docs/research/find-a-story.md

 ---
-description: A list of people mentioned in our self-guided walks and links to their stories
+description: A list of people mentioned in our story collections and links to their individual stories
 ---

 --8<-- "snippets/sem/research/find-a-story.json"